piahalkour/llm-directed-graph-reasoning/README.md

 ## Setup & Requirements

-Create a Python environment and install dependencies from requirements.txt Insert your Huggingface Token to the script you use
+1. Create a Python environment and install dependencies from requirements.txt.
+2. Insert your Huggingface Token to the script you use.